idilyilmz/knowledgebase/tools/kaggle/specialized_topics/5_day_intensive_gen_ai_course/day_1/1-foundational-llms-text-gen.md

 - **GPT-2**, released in 2019, was a scaled-up successor to GPT-1, with **1.5 billion parameters** and trained on a large 40GB **WebText** dataset of high-quality webpages.
 - The increase in parameters and data allowed GPT-2 to generate more coherent, human-like text and capture long-range dependencies and commonsense reasoning better than GPT-1.
 - A major advancement of GPT-2 was its **zero-shot learning** ability, meaning it could perform tasks like translation, summarization, and reading comprehension without task-specific training, simply by understanding instructions in the input.
-- Performance on these tasks improved as model size increased, demonstrating the benefits of scaling both data and parameters for generalization.
+- Performance on these tasks improved as **model size increased**, demonstrating the benefits of scaling both data and parameters for generalization.

 ### 4.4 GPT-3/3.5/4
 - **GPT-3** is a massive evolution from GPT-2, featuring **175 billion parameters**, enabling it to generate more coherent, contextually relevant text and understand nuanced instructions over longer passages.
+- Uses **Few-shot learning**
 - Unlike GPT-2, GPT-3 can perform tasks with few or no examples, reducing the need for task-specific fine-tuning.
 - **InstructGPT**, a fine-tuned version of GPT-3 using **human demonstrations and reinforcement learning from feedback**, improved instruction-following, truthfulness, and safety.
 - **GPT-3.5** enhanced dialogue capabilities, code understanding, and expanded context windows.
-- GPT-4 further extends GPT-3.5 as a **multimodal model** that handles text and images, with extremely large context windows, advanced reasoning, and broad domain knowledge.
+- GPT-4 further extends GPT-3.5 as a **multimodal model** that handles *text and images*, with extremely large context windows, advanced reasoning, and broad domain knowledge.
 - It excels in complex tasks across fields like mathematics, coding, law, medicine, and psychology, often matching or surpassing human performance and significantly outperforming earlier models.

 ### 4.5 LaMDA